 St Augustine's National School Clontuskert

 St. Augustine’s National School is situated in the heart of Clontuskert community.
-It is a two teacher school with a reputation for excellence in the area of teaching and learning.
-St. Augustine’s has a very active Parent’s Association and has forged strong links with the community in the area.
+It is a three teacher school with a reputation for excellence in the area of teaching and learning.
+St. Augustine’s has a very active Parent’s Association and Board of Management and has forged strong links with the community in the area.

 Heritage and History:

 The school is grateful for the help and support they receive from Clontuskert Heritage Group in the implementation of project work in this area.
 The following projects have been undertaken with their help:

 - Waterways of Ireland Project focusing on Pollboy Lock and Portumna Bridge and the Ballinasloe leg of the Grand Canal.

 - Monastery Project: This consisted of a visit to Clontuskert Abbey with Joe Molloy, Adeline Finneran and Eileen Curley, members of Clontuskert Heritage Group to learn about, photograph and film the site.

 - The students were also invited to visit Cistercian Abbey in Roscrea to learn about modern monastic life by Abbot Richard Purcell.
 The students then created a virtual 3-D photo image of Clontuskert Abbey using Photosynth.
 This project won a Galway County Heritage Award.